 Student ID cards

-Once you've enrolled, apply for your Student ID before you start at Victoria.
+Once you've enrolled, apply for your Student ID before you start at Victoria University of Wellington.

 Supplying your photo